beginning of content

 Key facts

-• Menopause is the point in time when you have not had a monthly period for 12 months.
+• Menopause is the stage when you have not had a period for 12 months.

-• The average age at menopause is 51 years.
+• The average age of menopause is 51 years.

-• Menopause marks the end of the reproductive stage of your life.
+• Menopause marks the end of the reproductive time of life.

 • Symptoms during menopause include hot flushes, night sweats, muscle and joint aches, tender breasts and emotional changes.

-• Ways to manage the symptoms of menopause include lifestyle changes, hormone replacement therapy and complementary therapies.
+• There are ways to manage the symptoms of menopause such as lifestyle changes, hormone therapy and complementary therapies.

 What is menopause?

 Menopause is the time in life when you stop having monthly periods.
-This marks the natural end of the reproductive stage of your life.
+This is the natural end of the reproductive stage of your life.

-You have reached menopause when you have gone 12 months without having your period.
+You have reached menopause when you have gone 12 months without a period.

 Everyone experiences menopause differently.
 You may only have minor discomfort, or you may have more severe symptoms.
 You can have menopausal symptoms for 5 to 10 years.